Resources for sustainable, affordable travel

 Welcome to the Minimalist Journeys Travel Resources page, a curated list of the tools and websites we recommend so that you too can experience more by living with less.
 This list is designed to make your trip planning a breeze and your travels more affordable.

 Obviously, these are our preferences, and this is by no means an exhaustive list.
 Though, we do add and change this list as we find more and better resources that help us all.
-As such, we always look for companies that are aligned with our values, so if you represent a company interested in working with us please get in touch.
+As such, we always look for organisations that are aligned with our values, so if you represent a company interested in working with us please get in touch.

 Online Travel Agencies

-- Bookings Holdings also a publicly traded US company comprising brands like Agoda, Booking.com, Kayak, Momondo and Priceline.
+- Bookings Holdings is also a publicly traded US company comprising brands like Agoda, Booking.com, Kayak, Momondo and Priceline.
 Their latest Corporate Responsibilities Report is easy to find.

 We hardly ever use just one website for all our travel needs but when we do, our go-to website is Expedia.
 We’ve only had excellent experiences with them so far.
 Expedia has a sufficiently large selection of airline(seat)s, hotels etc. It is easy to make and manage bookings via the website and/or app.
 Prices are similar as you’ll find elsewhere (sometimes cheaper), and you can save an extra 10% or more with Expedia Rewards member prices.